Adrian-Ng/Adrian-Ng.github.io/_java/Options/02-options-montecarlo.md

 `MonteCarlo` is an abstract class, which means it can contain abstract methods.

-`simulateRandomWalk` is an abstract method that has two implmentations of payoff: Asian and European.
+`simulateRandomWalk` is an abstract method that returns two different results.
+This is because we are interested in computing both Asian and European payoffs.

 #### European

+A European payoff is defined as follows for calls and puts respectively:

+$$
+c = max(S_T - X, 0)
+p = max(X - S_T, 0)
+$$

+As such, at the end of our random walk, we need only return the stock price at maturity, $$t=T$$.

 ```java
 public double simulateRandomWalk